Bob Mould: Second solo period (1996–present)

 On June 3, 2020, Mould released a new song "American Crisis" the lead single from his album Blue Hearts, released on September 25.

 On January 8, 2025, he announced a new album, Here We Go Crazy, coming out on March 7, and released the title track as its first single.
 He will be touring throughout the United States in support of the album.

 In October 2025, Mould stated he would be reforming Sugar with Barbe and Travis with plans to gig in London and New York in May 2026.

 Instruments

 As a member of Hüsker Dü, Mould was known for playing Flying V–style guitars, mainly an Ibanez Rocket Roll Jr.

 In 1988, Mould bought a blue Fender American Standard Stratocaster off the rack after playing it "for about 15 seconds, unplugged".
 The Stratocaster has been his electric guitar of choice since the breakup of Hüsker Dü around that time.
-His favored acoustic guitar is a 12-string Yamaha APX.
+The acoustic guitar he has used over many years is a 12-string Yamaha APX.